 The Law of Education

+Educational law can provide relief for a student facing challenges in the course of their educational journey.
 Educational institutions enrich a person’s life through learning and play an important role in shaping a person’s future paving the pathway for future achievement and success.
 When a student has their education disrupted due to a school’s refusal to enrol or in circumstances where a student has been sanctioned by way of suspension or expulsion, the effect of a school’s decision can threaten the very fabric of that child’s future hindering their ability from reaching their full potential.